ANA-Illinois Legislative Platform

 • Regulations that safeguard the ability of registered nurses to practice within the parameters of the Nurse Practice Act.

-• Legislation that provides for representation of registered nursing on health policy-making and advisory boards.
+• Legislation that provides registered nursing representation on health policy-making and advisory boards.

-• Legislation and regulations which require optimal RN staffing which enhances the delivery of safe quality care.
+• Legislation and regulations that require optimal RN staffing that enhances the delivery of safe, quality care.

-• Legislation that preserves and enhances the specialty role of registered nurses in advanced practice nursing and allows for full practice authority for APNs.
+• Legislation that preserves and enhances the specialty role of registered nurses in advanced practice nursing and allows for full practice authority for APRNs.

 • Legislation that enables nurses to function within their full scope of practice and education.

-• Legislation that supports equitable provider reimbursement for advance practice nurses.
+• Legislation that supports equitable provider reimbursement for advanced practice registered nurses.

 • The responsibility of the State Board of Nursing to define and regulate the practice of nursing.